cloud-bulldozer/k8s-netperf/README.md

 ```

 Running with `--json` will reduce all output to just the JSON result, allowing users to feed the result to `jq` or other tools.
 Only output to the screen will be the result JSON or errors.

+`--clean=true` will delete all the resources the project creates (deployments and services)

 `--prom` accepts a string (URL).
 Example  http://localhost:9090